huangjing2021/BJUT_SC01/README.md

   'Worse readability with revert', '`ArbitraryTransfer` problem', 'GenerateToken problem', 'DestroyToken problem', 'FrozeAccount problem', 'DisableTransfer problem' ,etc.
-  According to the convention, "0" indicates that there is no such vulnerability, and "1" indicates that there is such vulnerability.

   In addition, the label 'flag' indicates whether there are any vulnerabilities in the contract.
 According to the convention, "0" indicates no vulnerabilities, and "1" indicates vulnerabilities.
   To obtain the source code, go to the official XBlock website at http://xblock.pro/#/dataset/17